-The grounds of Quebec Hall have experienced a high level of change since the designation of the Conservation Area in 1973.
+Reasons for Exclusion The grounds of Quebec Hall have experienced a high level of change since the designation of the Conservation Area in 1973.
 The development of modern housing around the house prevents the Hall from contributing to the key special interests of Dereham.

-The Conservation Area boundary currently extends as far north as Holt Road and encompasses Quebec Hall and the land surrounding it which historically formed its grounds.
+The Grade II Listed Building status of Quebec Hall reflects its individual significance and provides stronger protection than conservation area designation.
+The Conservation Area boundary previously extended as far north as Holt Road and encompassed Quebec Hall and the land surrounding it which historically formed its grounds.
 There is now a large modern housing development on land to the south of the house as well as a smaller development of bungalows to the north which engulfs the Hall.
 The Hall has associations with the industrial development of Dereham in the eighteenth and nineteenth centuries.
 It was originally built by Tomas Rash, a local brewer who amassed a considerable fortune in the eighteenth century, and later inhabited and likely substantially altered by W.W.
 Lee Warner in the early nineteenth century, a local magistrate and squire who is recorded to have provided funding for the London Road School.
 As an attractive historic house which was associated with the early industrialisation of Dereham and later with a notable figure in the town, it is clear why this was originally included in the boundary.
 However, the modern housing development removes much of the original attractive grounds and separates it both visually and physically from the historic core of the conservation area.
 It therefore no longer contributes to the character and appearance of the conservation area.
 The Hall itself continues to be protected by its Grade II Listed Building status.
 I: Northgate High School Playing Fields

-• Although a green space, this is a private and cultivated area with a distinctly different character to the historic core of the Conservation Area.

-The Conservation Area currently includes the school playing field to the north of the cemetery.
+Reasons for Exclusion Although a green space, this is a private and cultivated area with a distinctly different character to the historic core of the Conservation Area.
+The Conservation Area previously included the school playing field to the north of the cemetery.
 This would historically have been an open field, which would have been more rural in character than the modern and cultivated school green.
 As a modern school and green space developed after the designation of the area in 1974, it is felt that the playing field does not contribute to the historic character and appearance of the conservation area.
 J: The River and Scrubland